yashasvigirdhar/WebCrawler/README.md

 entered, the program starts the crawling while printing some useful information on the console while it's going on.

 We currently support crawling only 1 domain at a time.
 The program exits when the crawling finishes.

+##### Input format

+Ab absolute url is expected as input, such as `https://monzo.com`.

+> Note that the crawler only supports `HTTP` and `HTTPS` schemes for the starting URL.
+On top that, we further crawl links only with these two schemes.

 ### Output